BoostedJustin/Admin-Control-Panel/README.md

-# Admin-Control-Panel | something for everyone. for teamspeak & minecraft.
+# Admin-Control-Panel | something for everyone.

 This project called Admin Control Panel was created by BoostedJustin.
 It spared a lot of time for me but it was worth it.